little-apps/little-system-cleaner/README.md

  * Added checks for needed assembly files
  * Addressed GDI+ error when displaying registry cleaner results
  * A few other minor bugs were fixed

+####Version 0.3#####

+ * Fixed installer so SQLite.Interop.dll files are extracted properly
+ * Message boxes are more thread-safe
+ * Added checks so the scanning doesn't begin with invalid selections
+ * Displays an error if a button is pressed with invalid selections
+ * Made improvements to task bar progress bar
+ * The download URL can be opened in the web browser if the file fails to download inside the program
+ * Made improvements to the user interface for duplicate finder
+ * Improved exception handling for duplicate finder scanner
+ * Several other bugs and improvements were made

 ### Show Your Support ###